SandeepJabez/no-time-to-die/README.md

 ## About ##

-The goal of this project is to come up with a model that can accurately predict the life expectancy of a given Country based on some of the features, that is classifications and measurements of key statistics of the country.
-The data set provides 21 variables that could possibly be used to predict the life expectancy of the country.
-The idea is to first figure out and focus on the key factors that affect the life expectancy as not all variables hold equal weightage.
-Moreover, there might be certain variables that are completely irrelevant or may just carry inaccurate data that is far from useful.
+The goal of this project is to come up with a model that can accurately predict the life expectancy of a given Country based on some of the features, that is, classifications and measurements of key statistics of the country.
+The data set provides 21 variables that could be used to predict the country's life expectancy.
+The idea is first to figure out and focus on the key factors that affect life expectancy, as not all variables hold equal weightage.
+Moreover, certain variables might be completely irrelevant or may just carry inaccurate data that is far from useful.

 <div align="center" id="top">
   <img src="Flask Project/static/img/img1.jpeg" width="900" alt="Profile Readme Generator" />